 Studying abroad is an opportunity that every student should be able to experience.

-Below is a list of the top five funding opportunities for students of any age, from high school students to recent graduates, which either provide a fully-funded study abroad experience or significantly cover most costs.
+Below is a list of the top five funding opportunities for students of any age, from high school students to recent graduates, which either provide a fully-funded study abroad experience, or significantly cover most costs.
 Most of these scholarships require no additional commitment after students are awarded funding; however, there are a few that have a work commitment attached, which can be beneficial if students are interested in working for the US government.
-Read on, take note, and eventually apply for these (and more!) study scholarships without wasting your time.

 1. Critical Language Scholarship